jwanali/lotide/README.md

 The following functions are currently implemented:

-* head: return the first item of an array.
+* head: Function take an array as a parameter and returns the first item of an array.
-* tail: return the tail of an array.
+* tail: Function take an array as a parameter and return new array after removing the first item of orginal array array .
 * middle: return the middlie item of an array.
-* assertObjectsEqual:
+* assertObjectsEqual: function take two objects as parameters and return true if the are equal.
-* assertEqua:l
+* assertEqual: function take two value as parameters and return true if the are equal.
-* assertArraysEqual:
+* assertArraysEqual: function take two arrays as parameters and return true if the are equal.
 * countLetters: return the repetition of each letter in a sentence
 * countOnly: it return repetitions of certain elements in an array.
-* eqArrays
+* eqArrays: function take two arrays as a parameter and compare them if they are equal or not.
-* eqObjects
+* eqObjects: function take two objectss as a parameter and compare them if they are equal or not.
-* findKey: return a certain key of an object
+* findKey: function take an object and a key as a parameters and return true if the exist in th object.
-* findKeyByValue: return a key of an object depending on it's value
+* findKeyByValue: function take an object and value as a parameter and  return a key of the object if it's value equal the input value
 * flatten: return array with 1 row from taken array
-* letterPositions:
+* letterPositions: function take an sentence as parameter and return an object, each key in the object is an array of positions of certain key in the sentence
 * takeUntil
-* map
+* map: function take an array and callback function as parameteres and return new array after applaying the callback on each element in the orginal array.
-* without: return an array without certain elements
+* without: function take an array and an element and return an array without the input element.